Swyg raises $1.2M pre-seed to use peer-interviewers and AI to reduce bias in recruitment – TechCrunch

 That’s because AI in general is not developed enough to be able to judge humans in a fully automated way, resulting in CV keyword matching or automated analysis of recorded videos being extremely unreliable.
 In turn, human interviewers alone are error prone and subject to a range of biases.

 “We are different because of our hybrid approach,” adds Lonij.
-“By making candidates part of the process we can take advantage of the best parts of human integrity and adaptability while also getting the efficiency of AI”.
+“By making candidates part of the process we can take advantage of the best parts of human integrity and adaptability while also getting the efficiency of AI.”